 Occupancy taxes on hotels and other rental accommodations are growing increasingly common in North Carolina.
-As of October 2013, the General Assembly had granted special authorization to levy occupancy taxes to roughly 200 counties and municipalities.
+The General Assembly has granted special authorization to levy occupancy taxes to roughly 200 counties and municipalities.
 This blog post provides a quick overview of how these somewhat unique taxes work.

 Local Government Authorization